Roaming ControlGoogle Play Link

 status in the notification bar

-Note, that reconnection features are not available in Android 4.2 or later (apps are no longer allowed to toggle the airplane mode).
+Note, that reconnection features are not available on unrooted devices in Android 4.2 or later (apps are no longer allowed to toggle the airplane mode).
+On rooted Android 4.2 devices you can use the app JB 4.2 Airplane Mode in order to get back airplane mode toggling functionality (this requires superuser access which is requested when entering the settings screen).

 - Restricted Call Action: select the action when making an outgoing